Shou Puerh Aged 10 Years

 Yunnan Da Ye Zhong

 Yunnan Da Ye Zhong (literally “Large-Leaf Variety from Yunnan”) is one of China’s oldest and most prized tea cultivars.
 Grown mainly in the misty mountains of southern Yunnan, its broad, thick leaves are rich in polyphenols and amino acids — perfect for fermentation and long-term aging.
+The leaves for this tea were hand-picked using a one-bud–two-leaf standard, capturing the ideal balance of tenderness and strength.

-The Wo Dui Process
+The Sun-Drying Process

 Ripe Pu’er (Shou Puerh) begins its journey with sun-drying, a traditional technique that preserves the living enzymes and native microbes within the tea leaves.